IamSunday/Detection-of-Multiple-Defects-on-Bridge-Surfaces-with-Improved-YOLOv8/README.md

 <br>

 #### The Wise-IoU Loss Function

-The introduction of anchor-free methods in the YOLOv8 model has brought significant changes to the loss function.
-Optimization can be divided into two aspects: classification and regression.
-Compared to YOLOv5, the confidence loss function has been removed and replaced by a one-hot encoding format in the classification loss to indicate "whether this area contains such an object."
-The classification loss still uses Binary Cross-Entropy Loss (BCEL), and the bounding box regression loss employs Distribution Focal Loss (DFL) and CIoU loss.
-The loss function is expressed as:
-<p align="center">$$f_{\text{loss}} = \lambda_1 f_{\text{class}} + \lambda_2 f_{\text{DFL}} + \lambda_3 f_{\text{CIoU}}$$</p>
-Here, <code>f<sub>loss</sub></code> is the total loss, &lambda;<sub>1</sub>, &lambda;<sub>2</sub>, and &lambda;<sub>3</sub> are weight factors assigned to each loss term, and <code>f<sub>class</sub></code>, <code>f<sub>DFL</sub></code>, and <code>f<sub>CIoU</sub></code> represent the individual loss functions for binary cross-entropy loss, distribution focal loss, and IoU loss, respectively.
-BCEL is used for classification, measuring the difference between the predicted class probabilities and the ground truth labels.
-DFL and CIoU losses are used for regression.
-DFL helps the network quickly focus on values near the label, maximizing the probability density at the label location.
-CIoU further optimizes the matching of bounding boxes, ensuring that the predicted box's center, size, and shape closely align with the ground truth box, while also accelerating model convergence.
-This study employs the Wise-IoU loss function from as the bounding box regression loss.
-This function offers two key advantages.
-Firstly, it tackles the problem of low-quality samples in training data, where geometric elements like distance and aspect ratio intensify penalties, thereby diminishing the model's ability to generalize effectively.
-An ideal loss function minimizes the impact of geometric factors when the anchor box closely matches the target box, enhancing the model's generalization capabilities.
-The Wise-IoU function is expressed as:
+This study utilizes the Wise-IoU loss function as the bounding box regression loss, providing two significant advantages.
+First, it addresses challenges posed by low-quality samples in the training data.
+Specifically, it reduces the influence of geometric factors such as distance and aspect ratio, which can otherwise amplify penalties and hinder the model's ability to generalize.
+By limiting the impact of these geometric elements when the anchor box closely aligns with the target box, the Wise-IoU loss function enhances the model’s generalization performance.
+The mathematical representation of the Wise-IoU function is:
 <p align="center">$$\begin{aligned}
 L_{\text{WIoU}} &= R_{\text{WIoU}}L_{\text{IoU}} \\
 R_{\text{WIoU}} &= \exp\left(\frac{(x - x_{\text{gt}})^2 + (y - y_{\text{gt}})^2}{(W_{\text{gt}}^2 + H_{\text{gt}}^2)^*}\right) \\
 f_{\text{loss}} &= \lambda_1 f_{\text{BCEL}} + \lambda_2 f_{\text{DFL}} + \lambda_3 f_{\text{WIoU}}
 \end{aligned}$$</p>
-Where, <i>W<sub>g</sub></i> and <i>H<sub>g</sub></i> are the sizes of the minimum bounding box.
-To prevent <i>R<sub>WIoU</sub></i> from hindering convergence speed, <i>W<sub>g</sub></i> and <i>H<sub>g</sub></i> are detached from the computation graph (indicated by superscript *), effectively eliminating factors hindering convergence speed. <i>R<sub>WIoU</sub></i> ∈ [1, e) significantly enlarges the <i>L<sub>IoU</sub></i> of ordinary quality anchor boxes. <i>L<sub>IoU</sub></i> ∈ [1, e) significantly reduces the <i>R<sub>WIoU</sub></i> of high-quality anchor boxes and their focus on center point distance when the anchor box aligns well with the target box.
-The Wise-IoU loss function is incorporated into the overall loss formula, aiming to enhance its performance in boundary box regression tasks, especially in handling geometric factors and low-quality examples during training.
+In the Wise-IoU loss function, <i>W<sub>g</sub></i> and <i>H<sub>g</sub></i> represent the dimensions of the smallest enclosing bounding box.
+To maintain convergence speed, these parameters are detached from the computational graph (denoted by a superscript *), effectively mitigating factors that could slow convergence.
+The term <i>R<sub>WIoU</sub></i> ∈ [1, e) substantially increases the impact of <i>L<sub>IoU</sub></i> for anchor boxes of ordinary quality.
+Conversely, <i>L<sub>IoU</sub></i> ∈ [1, e) significantly decreases <i>R<sub>WIoU</sub></i> for high-quality anchor boxes, reducing their sensitivity to center point distance when alignment with the target box is already achieved.
+By integrating the Wise-IoU loss function into the overall loss formula, this method aims to improve boundary box regression performance, particularly by addressing geometric factors and the challenges posed by low-quality samples during training.
 <br>

 ## Results